LA VERKIN CREEK TRAIL (Kolob Arch, Beartrap Canyon, Willis Creek)

 Visiting the Kolob Arch:

 After visiting the arch, most dayhikers will retrace their steps and hike back out to Lee Pass.
 Remember that Lee Pass is 1000 feet higher than La Verkin Creek, so the hike out will be more difficult than the hike in.
-Allow plenty of time and get out after dark!
+Allow plenty of time to get out before dark.

 Hop Valley Trail Junction: